papimenon/docs/docs/pages/data_model_extensions.md

 # Extensions

-Extensions provide additional descriptors to the AI agent data model with the goal to:
+Extensions add descriptors to the AI agent data model with the goal to:

-- Enrich the data model generically based on given requirements
+- Enrich the data model generically based on given requirements.
-- Provide a way for the community to extend the data model schema
+- Allow the community to extend the data model schema.
-- Enable data model consumers/services to provide custom functionalities
+- Enable data model consumers and services to provide custom functionalities.

 Each extension is described using its `name` and its respective `version` fields, with FQDN specified using `{name}/{version}` value.

-These values can be used by content consumers to identify specific extensions in order to perform custom operations.
+These values allow content consumers to identify specific extensions in order to perform custom operations.

 ## Usage